edretcorproate/proj4408/README.md

 I finally learned how to use firefox to inspect for accessibility components which helped me to code accessibility into my project.
 I got some help for some of the content that was hard to understand.
 But it was overall good.

+FYI Couldn't get audio to be accessible successfully.

 To View / Run:
 Livepreview in CS Code will show you the website on your local computer and itll let you navigate on it like the real website.